IgnacioJaraOlsen/pybandgap/README.md

 pybandgap is a project for implementing the calculation of the bandgap in 2D structures that exhibit horizontal, vertical, and diagonal symmetry using FEniCSx.

 ## Prerequisites
+This project requires:
-This project requires FEniCSx with complex number support.
+- FEniCSx with complex number support.
+- PyVista

 ## Examples
 To demonstrate the usage of pybandgap, we have provided two example Jupyter notebooks: